deveshsharma96/CodeAlpha_DailyHunt-E-Commerse/README.md

 My Name is Devesh Sharma, This is my e-commerce website.

-Online shopping platform (Name-DailyHunt) where users can browse, and purchase products easily.
+A full-stack online shopping platform (Name-DailyHunt) where users can browse, and purchase products easily.
 It provides a user-friendly interface with categories of products (Like - Trending Products, Special Offer & Food 5 min Delivery) a shopping cart and a secure checkout system.

 The website allows customers to add items to the cart, manage quantities, and proceed with orders.